TheRickyroy/pixel-to-page/documentation/testing.md

 This being my first Full Stack Project, I anticipated running into bugs and issues throughout the process.\
 Though they caused difficulties at times, they have also offered up ample learning opportunity for debugging and grasping a better understanding of the core concepts and implementations required for developing a project such as _Pixel To Page_.

-As part of my learning experience, and for future reference, I chose to fully document all bugs encountered and the steps taken during the debugging process.\
+For future reference, I chose to fully document all bugs encountered and the steps taken during the debugging process.\
-By doing so I hope to continue developing my understanding and thus increase my efficiency by having effective solutions to refer back to, but just as importantly, failed solutions to potentially avoid in future.
+By doing so I hope to continue developing my understanding and thus increase my efficiency by having effective solutions to refer back to, but just as importantly, failed solutions to potentially avoid in future.\
+As note a lot of these bugs were the result of trial and error / experimentation as part of my learning process and as such are not reflective of a development process using best practices and as such would not be encountered in many cases.

 ### Bug Status